 Online Trainings and Class Schedule – Classroom Management for CI Classes:

-We will virtually “meet” once a week (Choose either Tuesday or Thursday night) and cover topics on:
+We will virtually “meet” for Q and A once a week on Tuesday nights and cover topics on:

 – How to get kids to stop blurting out